lazarus4/Beforth/architecture/VM.md

 ```
 Memory transfer widths other than the declared memory types are handled by shift-and-mask code.
 Code activity is mostly bytes, data activity is mostly cells.
 Thus the different data types.
 The VM should complain about address misalignment.

 The code and data address spaces don’t overlap even though in the smart fetch case they could.
-In hex, the address ranges are:
+Literals are signed, so we want addresses to have small absolute values.
+In hex, the address ranges could be:

-- `00000000` to `00FFFFFF`	Data space
+- `00000000` to `00FFFFFF`	Code space, start address is 0.
-- `80000000` to `80FFFFFF`	Code space
+- `FF000000` to `FFFFFFFF`	Data space, start address is (-DM.length)
-- `FF000000` to `FFFFFFFF`	I/O space
+- `FE000000` to `FE0000FF`	VM registers (PC, SP, RP, etc.)
-- `FE000000` to `FE0000FF`	VM registers
+- `FD000000` to `FDFFFFFF`	I/O space (could be used by VM in embedded systems)

 The single stepper uses these addresses as tokens.
 The program counter (PC), for example, could be VMreg[0].